Arthur Waley: Outdated theories

 Arthur Waley attempted to explain confusion about some ancient Chinese sophisms as a failure to distinguish between past and present, identities and classes, or pluralities, such as the number of people.
 Although crediting Waley for the attempt, A.C.
 Graham considered these theories as no longer credible, and outdated, by the time of his Disputers of the Tao (1989).
-The ancient Chinese writers generally don't make such mistakes, establishing the difference for their readers.
+The ancient Chinese writers generally do not make such mistakes, establishing the difference for their readers.